 You can add rich snippets to your CMS pages, such as Blog, About, and Contact Us.

-Rich Snippets for social media: Add Open Graph meta tags in order to provide richer content and higher click-through rate in URLs shared on social networks, as well as grow your social media followers base.
+Rich Snippets for social media: Add Open Graph meta tags in order to provide richer content and higher click-through rate in URLs shared on social networks.

 Display ratings and category descriptions in search results.

 Rich Snippets for product pages: Let you customers see prices, special offers, availability, product images, reviews and limited offers directly on search results pages.

 Breadcrumbs: Display page’s hierarchy in search results, e.g. Company > Category > Subcategory > Product.

 So there isn’t much information available to help convince a user to click through to your website.
 Rich snippets give you the opportunity to attract those additional clicks.